cubxxw/blog/README.md

 <!-- My-Blog-FR:END -->

+## Content style

+We don’t mandate any particular style for your page contents.
+However, if you’d like some guidance on how to write and format clear, concise technical documentation, we recommend the [Google Developer Documentation Style Guide](https://developers.google.com/style/), particularly the [Style Guide Highlights](https://developers.google.com/style/highlights).

 ## Running the website locally

 Clone the minikube project fork with option `--recurse-submodules --depth 1` to download and update submodule dependencies.